schneems/non-developers-on-rails/source/03-project/README.md

 <%= link_to 'Back', transactions_path %>
 ```

-When the page renders it should show more information for both the "from" and the "to" accounts:
+When the page renders, it should show more information for both the "from" and the "to" accounts:

 ![](https://www.dropbox.com/s/pzen1ij9mzgxp1t/Screenshot%202018-04-03%2008.49.44.png?raw=1)